oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 Cross-device protocols should not be used for same-device scenarios.
 If the Initiating Device and Authorization Device are the same device, protocols like OpenID Connect Core [@OpenID.Core] and OAuth 2.0 Authorization Code Grant as defined in [@RFC6749] are more appropriate.
 If a protocol supports both same-device and cross-device modes (e.g. [@OpenID.SIOPV2]), the cross-device mode should not be used for same-device scenarios.
 If an implementor decides to use a cross-device protocol or a protocol with a cross-device mode in a same-device scenario, the mitigations recommended in this document should be implemented to reduce the risks that the unauthenticated channel is exploited.

 # Mitigating Against Cross-Device Flow Attacks
-The unauthenticated channel between the Initiating Device and the authenticating device allows attackers to change the context in which the authorization request is presented to the user.
-This shifts responsibility of "authenticating" the channel between the two devices to the end-user.
+The unauthenticated channel between the Initiating Device and the Authorization Device allows attackers to change the context in which the authorization request is presented to the user.
+This shifts responsibility of authenticating the channel between the two devices to the end-user.
 End users have "expertise elsewhere" and are typically not security experts and don't understand the protocols and systems they interact with.
 As a result, end-users are poorly equipped to authenticate the channel between the two devices.
 Mitigations should focus on:

 1. Minimizing reliance on the user to make decisions to authenticate the channel.
 2. Providing better information with which to make decisions to authenticate the channel.